 Plans & Projects Underway

 At the time that this plan was developed there were already multiple plans in the works that will affect the look and funciton of the Shadle District Center.
-These existing plans are outlined below.
+These existing plans are outlined in the following pages.